emabello42/FREAK-on-FPGA/README.md

 # FREAK-on-FPGA
-This project (built with ISE Xilinx 14.6) is a design of a hardware architecture for extraction of descriptors, based on the FREAK (Fast Retina Keypoint) method.
+This project is developed at Laboratorio de Computacion Reconfigurable - FRM - UTN, Mendoza, Argentina.
+It allows simulate and synthetize a hardware architecture for extraction of descriptors, based on the FREAK (Fast Retina Keypoint) method.
 For more information: http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7002205